onethirdzero/sfview/README.md

 * (In Development) Persistent Logins and Accounts
 * (In Development) The ability for users to upload new locations

+## Dev instructions

+Make changes to the src/ folder, then run `npm run build` to populate the dist folder.
+Host the dist folder.

+If eslint is erroring and you want to force a build anyway, you can use `npm run lintless`.

+To add a plugin, run `npm install <pkg>`, then see to it that gulp transfers any needed scripts/css etc which need to be referenced by code.
+(Do not reference node_modules directly, as that will not be distributed to the server).
+There must be a smart way to get gulp to copy the files, but I've simply been editing the gulpfile.
+Look at what I've done with bootstrap for guidance.

 ## Browser support

 * Chrome *(latest 2)*